 Your plant genetics set the “upper limit” of how much THC and other cannabinoids your plant will ever be able to produce.
 Although you can use grow methods to maximize the THC within that limit, you will never be able to overcome the limits set by your strain and plant genetics.

 So as a really rough example, let’s say your strain/plant genetics can only produce 20% THC at most.
 That means you may get less than 15% THC in your buds if you don’t grow the plant right, but no matter what you do you’ll never be able to increase it above 20%.

 In order to get really high levels of potency and THC, it’s essential to start with high-potency, high-THC genes from a respectable breeder.
 Learn how to research strains so you get the most potent cannabis plant to fulfill your needs.
 If you’ve never ordered cannabis seeds before, learn how to get seeds delivered to the US and worldwide.

-Some strains just don't have the genetics to make cannabis buds as potent and trichome-covered as the one pictured here!
-Unfortunately there's nothing you can do to beat genetics so start with good genes!
+Some strains just don’t have the genetics to make cannabis buds as potent and trichome-covered as the one pictured here.
+Unfortunately, there’s nothing you can do to beat genetics.
+Start with good genes.

-Many cannabis growers don't realizing they are actually harvesting their buds too early, dramatically reducing yields and potency!
+Many cannabis growers don’t realize they are harvesting their buds too early, dramatically reducing yields and potency!

 There is a 2-3 week period during the flowering stage when plants are “mature” and buds are at the highest levels of THC.
 At this point, the tiny resin glands (trichomes) on the buds have turned milky white, and most of the white hairs (pistils) on the buds have darkened and curled in.